Marisol rosa-Shapiro: Director

 Rachel jarvis:performer and co-creator

 Rachel is a West Indian-American dancer, actress, and student.
-She is currently a Junior at Fordham University pursuing an accelerated BA/MA in English.
+She is currently an undergraduate at Fordham University.
 She has trained at The Performing Arts School at Bergen PAC, the Joffrey Ballet School, and The Primary Stages Einhorn School of Performing Arts.
 Off-Off-Broadway: HARBORED with En Garde Arts,Camino Real and Twelve Angry Women.
 Film & TV: Marvel's The Defenders (Episode 2) and Wisper (Jenine) in select theaters January 2018. ∙ @rachmjarv ∙ about.me/racheljarvis

 juliana suaide: performer and co-creator